leomleao/toolManager/README.md

   </a>
 </p>

-This project is acutally part of my boss's work in her MBA, their designing an idea for a startup which is profitable.
+This project is acutally part of my boss's work in her MBA, they're designing an idea for a startup which is profitable.
 One part of the project is this webservice to handle the inputs from the end-points.

 <p align="center">